McKinney ranks as a low-DSCR-friendliness market with high growth dynamics, sitting in the South region of the country.

-McKinney in context
+McKinney in regional context

 McKinney is part of the Sunbelt investor story.
 No state income tax in Texas enhances investor after-tax returns.
 North Dallas growth suburb